redmoon0x/clulley/docs/assets/SYSTEM_DESIGN.md

 ## Scalability Considerations

-While Free-Cluely is primarily a desktop application, the architecture allows for:
+While clulley is primarily a desktop application, the architecture allows for:

 1. **Model Switching**: Easy transition between different AI models
 2. **Feature Extensibility**: New analysis capabilities can be added by extending the LLMHelper